KV11

-Tomb KV11 is the tomb of ancient Egyptian Ramesses III.
-Located in the main valley of the Valley of the Kings, the tomb was originally started by Setnakhte, but abandoned when it unintentionally broke into the earlier tomb of Amenmesse (KV10).
+Tomb KV11 is the tomb of Pharaoh Ramesses III.
+It is located in the main valley of the Valley of the Kings.
+The tomb was originally started by Setnakhte, but abandoned when it unintentionally broke into the earlier tomb of Amenmesse (KV10).
 Setnakhte was buried in KV14.
 The tomb KV11 was later restarted and extended and on a different axis for Ramesses III.

 The tomb has been open since antiquity, and has been known variously as "Bruce's Tomb" (named after James Bruce who entered the tomb in 1768) and the "Harper's Tomb" (due to paintings of two blind harpers in the tomb).

 Decoration

 The 188 m long tomb is beautifully decorated.

 The second corridor is decorated with the Litany of Re.
 At the end of this corridor the axis of the tomb shifts.
 This third corridor is decorated with the Book of Gates and the Book of Amduat, and leads over a ritual shaft, and then into a four-pillared hall.
 This hall is again decorated with the Book of Gates.
 A fourth corridor decorated with scenes of the opening of the mouth ceremony leads into a vestibule, with scenes of the Book of the Dead, and then into the burial chamber.

 The burial chamber is an eight-pillared hall in which stood the red quartzite sarcophagus (the box of which is now in the Louvre, while its lid is in the Fitzwilliam Museum in Cambridge).
 This chamber is decorated with Book of Gates, divine scenes and the Book of the Earth.
-Beyond this is a further set of annexes, decorated with the Book of Gates.
+Beyond this is a further set of annexes decorated with the Book of Gates.
 The outside of the sarcophagus features two scenes from the Amduat.